George Davidson (politician)

-George Senze Davidson (born: 1850 Ohio - died: 1935) was a hotel owner, farmer and politician from the Northwest Territories, Canada.
+George Senze Davidson (born: c.
+1850 Ohio – died: 1935) was a hotel owner, farmer and politician from the Northwest Territories, Canada.

 He came to Perth County in Canada West with his parents in 1852.
 From 1870 to 1876, Davidson was printer and publisher of the Listowel Banner.
 He then moved to Palmerston, where he was a general merchant and served as town mayor, resigning in 1883 to move to the Northwest.